TrustInMagic/trustinmagic/README.md

 ## About me
-Hey there! 👋 I'm Tim, a self-taught developer with a passion for React and front-end development.
-I've always been fascinated by the world of technology and how it can shape our lives.
-My main focus lies in front-end development, where I specialize in React.
-React has captured my heart with its component-based architecture and the ability to create reusable UI elements.
-I love how it empowers me to build dynamic and cutting-edge user interfaces that enhance the overall user experience.
-Welcome to my GitHub profile!
+Hey there! 👋 I'm Tim, a dedicated developer skilled in React, TypeScript, and Node.
+My journey as a self-taught developer has been driven by my fascination with technology and its potential to transform our world.
+My expertise centers around front-end development, particularly using React, which I adore for its component-driven design and reusable UI components.
+More recently, I've delved into backend development with Node and Mongoose, expanding my toolkit to craft more comprehensive and dynamic solutions.
+I thrive on creating intuitive user interfaces that amplify user experiences.
+Thanks for visiting my GitHub profile!

 ## My Tech Stack
 <a href="https://react.dev/">